quicbit-js/qb-standard/readme.md

    against changes.
 Set limits to what is acceptable change.
 Sudden doubling or spikes of say 30KB should be investigated.

-3. Now do perform steps 1 and 2 for the test-and-build dependencies, possibly less frequently to track how the required tool set is changing - hopefully staying small and simple!
+3. Now perform steps 1 and 2 for the test-and-build dependencies, possibly less frequently, to track how the size and complexity of the build is changing - hopefully staying small and simple!

 ### Recommended Dev Tools